Exactness and the topology of the space of invariant random equivalence relations: Preliminaries

 \subsection{Hyperfiniteness}

-In this subsection we discuss hyperfiniteness of pmp cbers and unimodular random graphs.
+In this subsection we discuss hyperfiniteness of cbers and unimodular random graphs.

 A cber $\cal R$ on $X$ is \textbf{hyperfinite} if there exists an increasing union of finite Borel subequivalence relations $(\cal F_n)_n$ of $\cal R$ such that $\cal R = \bigcup_n \cal F_n$.
 A pmp cber $\cal R$ on $(X,\mu)$ is $\mu$\textbf{-hyperfinite} if the restriction of $\cal R$ to a $\mu$-conull $\cal R$-invariant Borel subset is hyperfinite.
-The classic article of Connes--Feldman--Weiss \cite{CFW} proves that $\mu$-amenability and $\mu$-hyperfiniteness are equivalent.
+The classic article of Connes--Feldman--Weiss \cite{CFW} (building on the landmark work of Ornstein-Weiss\cite{OW80}) proves that $\mu$-amenability and $\mu$-hyperfiniteness are equivalent.
 The analogous purely Borel statement remains an important open question.
 In this paper, we will use the $\mu$-amenable perspective in Section \ref{sec:positive} and the $\mu$-hyperfinite perspective in Section \ref{sec:counter}.

-A unimodular random graph $(G,o)$ is $(\eps,k)$\textbf{-hyperfinite} for $\eps>0$ and $k\in \NN$ if there exists a coupling $(G,E,o)$ with $E\subset E(G)$ such that \begin{enumerate} \item $\EE\big[\mathrm{deg}_E(o)\big] \leq \eps$ and \item $G- E$ has connected components of size at most $k$ almost surely. \end{enumerate} Say that a unimodular random graph $(G,o)$ is \textbf{hyperfinite} if for every $\eps > 0$ there exists $k\in \NN$ such that $(G,o)$ is $(\eps,k)$-hyperfinite.
+A unimodular random graph $(G,o)$ is $(\eps,k)$\textbf{-hyperfinite} for $\eps>0$ and $k\in \NN$ if there exists a coupling $(G,E,o)$ with $E\subseteq E(G)$ such that \begin{enumerate} \item $\EE\big[\mathrm{deg}_E(o)\big] \leq \eps$ and \item $G- E$ has connected components of size at most $k$ almost surely. \end{enumerate} Say that a unimodular random graph $(G,o)$ is \textbf{hyperfinite} if for every $\eps > 0$ there exists $k\in \NN$ such that $(G,o)$ is $(\eps,k)$-hyperfinite.

 We will make use of the following well-known connection between these notions which follows immediately from \cite[Proposition 2.2]{Elek:FinGraphsAmen} and \cite[Theorem 1.1]{CGMTD}.

 \begin{proposition} Let $\cal R$ be a pmp cber on $(X,\mu)$ and $\cal G$ a bounded degree graphing of $\cal R$.
 Then $\cal R$ is $\mu$-hyperfinite if and only if the unimodular random graph $(\cal G_x,x)$ is hyperfinite. \end{proposition}